InsightSoftwareConsortium/ITKThinShellDemons/README.md

 There are two implementations of this approach available:
-1. (TSHDv4) An implementation taking advantage of the pointset to pointset registration capabilities of the ITK v4 registration framework.
+1. (TSHDv4) An implementation taking advantage of the point set to point set registration capabilities of the ITK v4 registration framework.
-2. (TSHD) An implementation started by Qingyu Zhao and updated to fix some remaiing task and run with ITK 5
+2. (TSHD) An implementation started by Qingyu Zhao and updated to fix some remaining task and run with ITK 5